The Western Slope* has 115 meetings in 28 locations every week. Next up we have:

 The Western Slope consists of El Dorado County from its western boundary to Pollock Pines.
 The Sierra Nevada eastern slope — South Lake Tahoe — affiliates with the Northern Nevada fellowship.

-Western Slope District 22 has 27 groups and is one of 28 districts in CNIA (California Northern Interior Area) Area 07.
+Western Slope District 22 has 115 meetings in 28 locations every week and is one of 28 districts in CNIA (California Northern Interior Area) Area 07.

 Area 07 is one of 93 areas represented by a delegate to the General Service Conference.
-Every group with a General Service Representative (GSR) is represented at the General Service Conference and they, in turn, are accountable to every group.
+Every group with a General Service Representative (GSR) is represented at the General Service Conference which is, in turn, accountable to every group.